isamu-isozaki/teamai_test/support/workflows/services/gitlab_com/dmca.html.md

 ### First 24 hours

 1. Legal reviews the request to validate that the content is still active and forwards the request to support.
-(If it is not a valid DMCA complaint, please refer to the Trademark or PII workflows.)
+(If it is not a valid DMCA complaint, please refer to the Trademark or PII workflows./index.html.md)
 1. Forward the notice to the user in a new ticket using the `DMCA::Notice to Content 'Owner'::First Touch` macro.
-Set the requestor email to the email address(es) belonging to the GitLab.com user and paste the content of the forwarded notice into the space provided.
+Set the requestor email to the email address(es/index.html.md) belonging to the GitLab.com user and paste the content of the forwarded notice into the space provided.
 1. In the original ticket from Legal, reply that you've forwarded the notice to the user and will be pending that ticket for 24 hours before the next follow-up using the macro `DMCA::Notice to Legal::First Touch`.

 ### Next 24 hours